h8130084/travelpage/README.md

 * I have used google maps API documentation to help implement the map functionality and the search bar which has been used thouhgout the map2.js file
 * I used w3school website for assistnace with learning how to incorperate a sticky nav bar
 * I used google fonts to style the font on the page
+* I used mockflow to make a wireframe for the intiail planning and idea phase

 # Acknowledgement